Meditation Retreat with Dhammadipa

 The Teacher:

-Now 60 years old, Dhammadipa (lay name Thomas Peter Gutman) was born in Czechoslovakia in 1949.
-He studied Chinese Literature and Philosophy at Prague University, graduating in 1969, and then studied Russian literature at the Hebrew University of Jerusalem, where he received a degree in 1973.
-In the late seventies, Venerable began his Buddhist studies in Berlin, where he had immigrated as a refugee after the Soviet invasion of Czechoslovakia.
-In 1977, he received a master’s degree in Chinese literature and philosophy at the University of Paris.
+Now 76 years old, Dhammadipa (Thomas Peter Gutman) was born in Czechoslovakia in 1949.
+He studied Chinese Literature and Philosophy at Prague University, graduating in 1969, and then studied Russian Literature at the Hebrew University of Jerusalem, where he received a degree in 1973.
+In the late seventies, Dhammadipa began his Buddhist studies in Berlin, where he had immigrated as a refugee after the Soviet invasion of Czechoslovakia.
+In 1977, he received a master’s degree in Chinese Literature and Philosophy at the University of Paris.
 In 1979, he enrolled at Nalanda University in India (where he also taught French and German) to study Sanskrit and Buddhist Philosophy.
 After receiving a degree at Nalanda in 1984, he returned to serve as the Associate Librarian at Berlin University.
-In 1986, Venerable Dhammadipa went to Japan and studied under Zen Master Harada Serrei Roshi of the S t school (Caodong in Chinese) practice.
-He was given a Dharma name as Xing-Kong (meaning Nature of Emptiness).
+In 1986, Dhammadipa went to Japan and studied under Zen Master Harada Serrei Roshi of the Sōtō school (Caodong in Chinese) practice.
+He was given a Dharma name, Xing-Kong (meaning Nature of Emptiness).

-In 1987, with the encouragement of Venerable Athurugiriye Nyanavimala Mahathera, Venerable Wijayasoma Mahathera, and Venerable Dikwelle Mahinda, he was ordained as a monk in Meetirigala and was given a Dharma name as Dhammadipa (island of Buddhism or Dharma).
-He received the full Theravada Bhiksu ordination in Sri Lanka where he practised meditation under the guidance of his preceptor, Venerable Nanarama Mahathera.
-In 1989, he received the Three Fold ordination as a Mahayana Monk in Hsi Lai Temple, Los Angeles and began Dharma teaching in the US, Germany, and Taiwan.
+In 1986, with the encouragement of Venerable Athurugiriye Nyanavimala Mahathera, Venerable Wijayasoma Mahathera, and Venerable Dikwelle Mahinda, he was ordained as a monk in Meetirigala and was given a Dharma name, Dhammadipa (Island of Buddhism or Dharma).
+He received full Theravada Bhikkhu ordination in Sri Lanka, where he practised meditation under the guidance of his preceptor, Venerable Nanarama Mahathera.
+In 1989, he received the Threefold Ordination as a Mahayana monk in Hsi Lai Temple, Los Angeles, and began Dharma teaching in the US, Germany, and Taiwan.

 Dhammadipa speaks Czech, French, German, English, Russian, and fluent Chinese.
 He reads and translates Buddhist texts from Pali and Sanskrit.
-His translated works in French and Czeck include Treatise on the Awakening of Faith in the Mahayana (Mahayanasraddhotpada-Sastra), Entry into the Bodhisattva Path (Bodhicaryavatara) and a Collection of Han-San’s Poems.
+His translated works in French and Czech include Treatise on the Awakening of Faith in the Mahayana (Mahayanasraddhotpada-Sastra), Entry into the Bodhisattva Path (Bodhicaryavatara), and a collection of Han Shan’s poems.
 His teachings in Taiwan have been compiled and printed in Chinese.

-Over the years, Venerable has presented dharma teachings and led meditation retreats around Europe, North America, Taiwan, and mainland China, India, and Southeast Asia.
-Personally he has a gentle and easy-going manner.
-His teaching follows the framework of the classic Theravada Buddhist commentary The Path of Purity (Pali: Visuddhimagga): one starts with training in the precepts (virtue) which lays the foundation for training in concentration and then the development of wisdom.
-Venerable teaches that knowledge of the Buddhist way should be applied in practice and verified first-hand through direct experience.
-One should make a great vow to tread the way and realize the dharma for the benefit of all sentient beings.
+Over the years, Dhammadipa has presented Dharma teachings and led meditation retreats around Europe, North America, Taiwan, mainland China, India, and Southeast Asia.
+His teaching follows the framework of the classic Theravada Buddhist commentary The Path of Purity (Pali: Visuddhimagga): one starts with training in the precepts (virtue), which lays the foundation for training in concentration and then the development of wisdom.
+Dhammadipa teaches that knowledge of the Buddhist way should be applied in practice and verified first-hand through direct experience.
+One should make a great vow to tread the way and realize the Dharma for the benefit of all sentient beings.

 Please note- “attendance in all sessions is mandatory.”